o3de/o3de.org/content/docs/user-guide/networking/multiplayer/running.md

 ---
 linkTitle: Running Multiplayer Projects
 title: Running Multiplayer Projects
-description: How to run multiplayer-enabled projects in Open 3D Engine.
+description: How to run multiplayer-enabled projects in Open 3D Engine (O3DE).
 weight: 300
 ---

-Running projects using the Open 3D Engine Multiplayer Gem requires build steps followed by a variety of options to run the projects.
+Running projects using the **Multiplayer Gem** in **Open 3D Engine (O3DE)** requires build steps followed by a variety of options needed to run the projects.

 * Ensure your project is [properly configured](./configuration).
 * Build your project's `GameLauncher` and `ServerLauncher` targets.